Ricardo Fuller: Later career

 Fuller joined Championship side Charlton Athletic on 22 August 2012 signing a one-year contract, with the option of a further year.
 Fuller was given the number 19 shirt, and made his debut as a substitute in an away fixture at Nottingham Forest.
 He scored important goals away at Ipswich Town and Crystal Palace, in addition to a 25-yard strike at home to Peterborough United.
 Fuller suffered several injuries, but was one of Charlton's six goal scorers in a record 6–0 away win at relegation threatened Barnsley.
 Despite helping Charlton to a ninth-placed finish in their first season back in the second tier of English football since 2009, he was released by Charlton at the end of the 2012–13 season.
 On 15 August 2013 Fuller signed a one-year contract with Championship club Blackpool with an option of an extra year.
 He scored six goals in 28 appearances for Blackpool during the 2013–14 season.
 Fuller joined Millwall on a one-year contract on 16 July 2014.
 He played 40 times for the Lions scoring six goals as they suffered relegation from the Championship.

 Fuller signed a three-month contract with Oldham Athletic on 16 October 2015, following a successful trial.
 He left Oldham in January 2016.
 Fuller announced his retirement on 16 May 2016.
 However, in January 2019, it was announced that Fuller had signed for Nantwich Town.
 He re-signed for the club in November 2019.
 Fuller signed for Hanley Town on 31 August 2020.
 On 22 September, he scored the winner in an FA Cup tie, helping his side to a 3–2 win over Redditch United, which would mark the first time in their history that Hanley had reached the FA Second Qualifying Round.

 International career

 Fuller was a member of the Jamaica Under 20 national team in 1998.
 He eventually was called up to the senior national team in 1999.
 Fuller has been involved in Jamaica's 2002, 2006 and 2010 World Cup campaigns and also featured in the 2005 and 2009 CONCACAF Gold Cup competitions.

+Coaching career

+In October 2022, Fuller returned to Stoke, working as a coach in their youth academy after gaining his coaching licence via the Premier League's professional player to coach scheme.